Suspect is detained after an explosion at a California courthouse injures 5 people

 Patrols were stepped up at courthouses in neighboring Los Angeles County, the sheriff's department there said.

-Santa Maria City Hall, which is near the courthouse, was also closed Wednesday due to the ongoing investigation, said Mark van de Kamp, a spokesperson for the city.
+Santa Maria City Hall, which is near the courthouse, was also closed Wednesday because of the ongoing investigation, said Mark van de Kamp, a spokesperson for the city.
 So were other nearby city offices in addition to branch libraries that depend on the city’s main library for support, he said.

 The courthouse holds state and county courts in the city of Santa Maria, which is about 150 miles (240 kilometers) northwest of Los Angeles.
 Two decades ago, the courthouse was where Michael Jackson was tried and acquitted of sexual abuse.